-DECOMMISSIONING OF LOW SOLIDS LAGOONS: Seventeen of the District's to mine at the same production rates they would have achieved at the biosolids stabilization and drying lagoons were decommissioned to provide the land necessary for constructing the reservoir.
+DECOMMISSIONING OF LOW SOLIDS LAGOONS: Seventeen of the District's biosolids stabilization and drying lagoons were decommissioned to provide the land necessary for constructing the reservoir.

 WILLOW SPRINGS BERM (96-149-2P): Approximately 300,000 cubic yards of the reservoir overburden was hauled off-site in a test project and placed as a berm along the canal.